fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

 * Allows you to organize your accounts into groups / OUs for access control and centralized billing
 * Attach policy based controls - Service Control Policies
 * Centrally manage permissions for OUs - groups of accounts or individual accounts
+* Access to accounts created in Organizations is initially via a role OrganizationAccountAccessRole, which is created automatically
 * SCP is used to centrally control the use of AWS Serices across multiple accounts
     * Like a filter which restricts access to AWS services
     * The SCP applies to all OUs and accounts below the OU to which it is attached